About Laquitta "Sarah" DeMerchant

 Sarah is a member of AAUW-Fort Bend and is the Organizing for Action-Fort Bend (OFA) chapter lead.
 She has volunteered for Women In Public Policy (WIPP), First Colony Little League, Lexington Creek Elementary School, and Junior Achievement, as well as, the Wendy Davis and Barack Obama campaigns.
 Working with Filipino American Caucus for Empowerment (FACE), Sarah helped lobby for the Filipino Veterans of World War II Congressional Medal Act signed by President Obama in 2016.

-Sarah lives in New Territory with her husband, Ken, (graduate of Texas A&M and a software engineer), and two children Mikey and Kacy both attending FBISD.
+Sarah lives in New Territory with her husband, Fort Bend Precinct 4 County Commissioner Ken DeMerchant, (graduate of Texas A&M and a software engineer), and their children Mike and Kacy both attending FBISD.
 They are members of Lakewood Church.
 Sarah loves basketball, afternoon tea, and watching Black-ish, Modern Family and Game of Thrones.